 How do state earned income tax credits work?

-Twenty-six states and the District of Columbia had their own earned income tax credit in 2015, although Colorado’s credit was not funded in that year and Washington’s credit has never been implemented or funded.
-Washington is the only state without an income tax to have an earned income tax credit.
+Twenty-eight states and DC offered their own earned income tax credit (EITC) in 2020.
+This does not include Washington’s credit which, while a part of the state’s tax code, has never been implemented or funded.
+If Washington did fund its credit, it would be the only state without an income tax to offer an EITC.

 Maag, Elaine.
-2015.
+2015a.
 “Earned Income Tax Credit in the United States.”
 Journal of Social Security Law 22 (1): 20–30.